retiredfeline/irreproducible-clock/README.md

 # Irreproducible STM8 clock

-These is the firmware for my Hackaday project [Irreproducible Clock](https://hackaday.io/project/175456-irreproducible-clock).
+This is the firmware for my Hackaday project [Irreproducible Clock](https://hackaday.io/project/175456-irreproducible-clock).

 ## Versioning